The legal terms used on this page are explained in our jargon buster.

-A judge can look at what effect a sentence will have on the offender’s family or work - for example, whether an offender sent to prison could no longer care for a child, or would lose a long term job.
+The judge can look at what effect a sentence will have on the offender’s family or work.
+For example, whether an offender sent to prison could no longer care for a child, or would lose a long term job.

 Opportunities for rehabilitation

-What sentence might best help offenders stop committing crimes can also be looked at.
-For example if they have a drug problem, the judge could consider a Drug Testing and Treatment Order.
+The judge can also consider what sentence might best help people stop their offending behaviour.
+For example, if a person has a drug problem, the judge could consider a Drug Testing and Treatment Order.

-If an offender has never committed a crime before then this could decrease the sentence.
+If an offender has never committed a crime before, then this could make the sentence less severe.